christophevg/christophe.vg/technology/_posts/2013-01-01-JTAGICE_mkII.markdown

 ISP and JTAG.
 I wondered if I couldn't program using JTAG.
 Short story: of course, it simply works :-)

-The setup isn't that different from the ISP setup:
+The setup isn't that different from the ISP setup.

-<iframe width="725" height="448" src="http://123d.circuits.io/circuits/10002861/embed#schematic" frameborder="0" marginwidth="0" marginheight="0" scrolling="no"></iframe>

 The programming process using [avrdude](Averdude.html) remains identical, apart from the the <tt>-c</tt> switch that now simple is set to <tt>jtag2</tt>.

 {% highlight console %}